PaulLeCam/react-leaflet/docs/logo-and-branding.md

 <img src="/docs/assets/react-leaflet-logo-usage.jpg" alt="React Leaflet Logo Usage" width="800"/>

+### License
+The React Leaflet logos and assets are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ### Download

 For convenience, the following are packaged up in a `.zip` to download: